-Protect your family and your home with fire safety equipment from The Home Depot.
-Fire safety essentials such as fire extinguishers, smoke and carbon monoxide detectors can help you feel confident and prepared.
-Shop our large selection of fire safety equipment from the most trusted brands, to give you peace of mind.
-Remember to make sure every level of your home is equipped with the right fire safety equipment.
+When it comes to protecting your family and your home, fire safety equipment like fire extinguishers are essential must-have products.
+Fire safety essentials such as smoke and carbon monoxide detectors can help you feel confident and prepared.
+We offer a large selection of fire safety equipment and fire safety supplies to give you peace of mind.
+Whether you’re looking for a Class A fire extinguisher, a Class B fire extinguisher or a water fire extinguisher, remember to make sure every level of your home is equipped with the right fire safety equipment.

 In emergencies like house fires, every second counts.
-Smoke detectors provide your first line of defense – they’ll quickly alert your family to smoke or fire danger by sounding an alarm.
+Smoke detectors provide your first line of defense for fire safety – they’ll quickly alert your family to smoke or fire danger by sounding an alarm.
 Smoke detectors should be installed in a central location, outside bedrooms and sleeping areas and on every level of your home.
-Consider one of our battery-powered smoke detectors.
+Consider one of our battery-powered smoke detectors when choosing your fire safety supplies.
 They typically use a nine volt or AA battery.
 Remember to test your smoke alarms every month and change AA batteries every 6 months to avoid that annoying low-battery chirp.
-Some brands, including Kidde, have battery smoke detectors with 10-year lithium batteries designed to last for the life of the detector.
+Some fire safety brands, including Kidde, have battery smoke detectors with 10-year lithium batteries designed to last for the life of the detector.
 You might also choose a hardwired smoke detector.
-These are dependable options because they’re connected to your home’s power supply.
+These are dependable fire safety options because they’re connected to your home’s power supply.
 Even if power is lost, most are equipped with a battery backup.
 Please note that hardwired smoke detectors require professional installation.

-There are two basic types of smoke alarms: ionization smoke alarms and photoelectric.
+There are two basic types of smoke alarms for fire safety: ionization smoke alarms and photoelectric.
 What makes them different is the way they sense the presence of smoke.
 Ionization smoke detectors seem to work best at detecting flaming fires while photoelectric smoke detectors tend to respond faster to smoldering fires.
-Unsure of which type you should select?
-For optimal protection, consider a dual-sensor smoke alarm that incorporates both technologies.
+If you’re unsure of which type you should select, for optimal fire safety, consider a dual-sensor smoke alarm that incorporates both technologies.

 Carbon Monoxide Detectors

-Fire extinguishers are a vital piece of fire safety equipment.
+One of the most vital pieces of fire safety equipment are fire extinguishers.
 Having a fire extinguisher within reach can help you put out small, contained fires and create a path to safety.
-There are 3 basic types of residential fire extinguishers.
+There are three basic types of fire extinguishers for home.
 Make sure you have the right types of fire extinguishers in your home to fight different sorts of fires.

 When using any type of fire extinguisher, remember the acronym PASS: